Welcome to the CanPKU Fundraisers webpage!

 2014 Avery’s Ride for PKU.

 Over the years we have seen many different fundraisers, from Penny Drives, Pampered Chef Parties, a HairCutathon to Polo Matches!
 Be creative, and be sure to let us know if you are hosting something with proceeds going to CanPKU so that we can post the information above.
-Remember, resources for walks, penny drives, etc can be found on the How to Host an Event page!

 Get your school, sports teams, co-workers and classmates involved with this easy fundraiser to spread awareness and support our education, events, and advocacy efforts!